 ClusterLogging CR defines a complete OpenShift Logging environment that includes all the components

 of the logging stack to collect, store and visualize logs.
-The Cluster Logging Operator watches the OpenShift Logging
+The Red Hat OpenShift Logging Operator watches the OpenShift Logging

 CR and adjusts the logging deployment accordingly.

 Administrators and application developers can view the logs of the projects for which they have view access.

 The OpenShift Logging components include a collector deployed to each node in the OKD cluster that collects all node and container logs and writes them to a log store.
 You can use a centralized web UI to create rich visualizations and dashboards with the aggregated data.

 The major components of OpenShift Logging are: